hoodrunio/hoodrun_axelar_checker/README.md

    - `AXELAR_LCD_BASE_URLS`: Specify at least three LCD base URLs for Axelar.
    - `AXELAR_VOTER_ADDRESS`: Provide your Axelar voter address for poll vote indexing.
    - `TG_TOKEN`: Generate your own Telegram token and include it in the .env file for Telegram notifications.
+   - `VERIFIER_ADDRESS`: Provide your Amplifier verifier address for vote tracking.

 ## Environment Variables
 Ensure to include proper environment variables in your .env file please check .env.example file.